 Take a deep dive under the sea and put your knowledge of underwater life to the test with the Ocean Animals Game from The Young Scientists Club!
 This set includes four games in one, with 80 illustrated game cards that you can use to play bingo, two memory games, and fact-filled trivia fun.
 Match cards with a full-color image of an ocean creature to a card with three fascinating facts about it.
 Kids will learn to sort animals by different characteristics, and enjoy spotting all the animals in the included poster!

 Math becomes an adventure with this addition and subtraction game that takes kids on a journey through Sum Swamp!
 They'll make their way over the hilarious pitfalls of the swamp, including the crocodile shortcut and the endless loop.
 The only way to escape the mire is to add and subtract the numbers on the dice.
 Two to four players can enjoy this game; for younger kids, it will sharpen beginning math skills, but older kids will play for the fun!

-It's all about getting to "one" with this fraction game!
-Draw a card, find the corresponding fraction piece, and drop it into your cylinder.
-When you think you're as close to one as you can get without going over, stop!
-The player who finishes closest to one wins that round.
-Multilingual instructions provide a guide to playing the game and also include suggestions for using the pieces as exploratory math manipulatives.
+It's a race to the number one with this 2- to 4-player fraction game!
+Draw a card and find the corresponding fizzy fraction tile.
+Drop the tile into your cylinder.
+"Hold" if you think you're as close to one as you'll get without going over or draw another card if you think you can get closer by adding another fraction tile.
+The player who gets closest to 1 wins the round.
+The included multilingual guide also includes instructions for using the game pieces as a fraction math manipulative.

 The rules of chemistry are the rules of the game in this cooperative molecule building game!
 One players knows the identity of several organic molecules that the other players have to work together to build.
 With the Knower's hints, Builders have to complete all of the molecules before they use up their Clue and Guess cards.
 With four different levels of play for two to seven players, there's plenty of play potential in this seemingly simple game!